200256845/psy6009/README.md

 Please follow the below steps to restore my project library, locally, on your machine:

-- Please clone my git repository
+- Clone my git repository
-- Please open any of the .R files
+- Open any of the .R files
-- Please enter renv::restore()
+- Enter renv::restore()
-- Please enter y
+- Enter y